Minionflo/Home-Assistant-Discord-bot/readme.md

 ## Commands

-Replace ! with your prefix
+Replace ! with your prefix \n
 () = Required   [] = Optional

 * `!state (entity_id)` Shows the state of the entity